WardF/vagrant-tutorial/README.md

 Vagrant is a developer-centric tool for managing and distributing VM environments between developers and/or users.
 I believe that it can be very useful to us as an organization, as both a development tool and a distribution pipeline for pre-configured virtual environments for our community.

+**Vagrant/VagrantCloud is essentially git/github for Virtual Machine images.**

 ### Requirements

 In order to work through this tutorial, the following is needed: